garbagepatch/okLims22-azure/okLims/wwwroot/adminlte/components/bootstrap-datepicker/docs/options.rst

 Whether or not to allow date navigation by arrow keys.

 Keyboard navigation is not supported at all for embedded / inline mode.
 Also it's not working if input element hasn't focus.
-This could be an Request if used as component or if opened by `show` method.
+This could be an ScheduleEvent if used as component or if opened by `show` method.

 language